It’s the season all etailers wait for – the Holidays are upon us!

-All of these are simple steps any merchant can do to keep tabs on fraud this holiday season.
+All of these are simple steps any merchant can do to keep tabs on fraud this holiday shopping online season.
 If you have a bigger problem, there are firms that can help.
-Total Apps has partnered with Quant RM, a full service fraud-fighting firm, that can manage chargebacks and fraud for any merchant.
-Quant RM uses top tools and their own proprietary system to reduce fraud significantly.
-If your company is small and you’re not quite ready yet for a full service firm, DIY’ers can opt for tools like ThreatMetrix or Kount but be aware that those require rule writing skills that may be beyond the average etailer.
+Total Apps has partnered with Quant RM, a full-service fraud-fighting firm, that can manage chargebacks and fraud for any merchant.
+Quant RM uses top tools and its own proprietary system to reduce fraud significantly.
+If your company is small and you’re not quite ready yet for a full-service firm, DIY’ers can opt for tools like ThreatMetrix or Kount but be aware that those require rule writing skills that may be beyond the average etailer.

 This Holiday season take a moment to review these simple steps to reduce any post-holiday letdown from chargebacks due to fraud.
 You’ll be glad you did!